Hendrixer/fullstack-v2-instructions/lessons/07-auth/F-middleware.md

 We'll rely on middleware to protect our app from unauthenticated users.
-Create a `middleware.ts` file on the the root
+Create a `middleware.ts` file on the root

 ```ts
 import { NextResponse } from "next/server";